Tomev/qcflow/docs/source/llms/langchain/autologging.rst

 .. code-block::

-    import mlflow
+    import qcflow

-    mlflow.langchain.autolog(
+    qcflow.langchain.autolog(
         log_traces=False,
         log_models=True,
     )

 .. note::

-    MLflow does not support automatic model logging for chains that contain retrievers.
+    QCFlow does not support automatic model logging for chains that contain retrievers.
 Saving retrievers requires additional ``loader_fn`` and ``persist_dir`` information for loading the model.
-If you want to log the model with retrievers, please log the model manually as shown in the `retriever_chain <https://github.com/mlflow/mlflow/blob/master/examples/langchain/retriever_chain.py>`_ example.
+If you want to log the model with retrievers, please log the model manually as shown in the `retriever_chain <https://github.com/qcflow/qcflow/blob/master/examples/langchain/retriever_chain.py>`_ example.

 Example Code of LangChain Autologging